INSTITUTIONAL POLICIES AND PROCEDURES

 Anyone found to have engaged in fraudulent or dishonest conduct is subject to disciplinary action up to and including dismissal or expulsion.
 When termination or suspension is proposed, the appropriate Vice President, Dean or Director will be consulted.
-In cases regarding students, the Vice President of Student Life will be contacted.
+In cases regarding students, the Vice President of Enrollment Management and Student Affairs will be contacted.
 When agreement cannot be reached on internal discipline, the matter will be referred to the President who will consult legal counsel for final disposition.

 For external referral issues, The Vice President for Finance and Administration is the appropriate official to be notified.
 Based on the information provided, the Vice President will determine whether or not an investigation is warranted.
-In cases regarding students, the Vice President of Student Life will be contacted.
+In cases regarding students, the Vice President of Enrollment Management and Student Affairs will be contacted.